Tokaji: Famous consumers of Tokaji

 Voivode Stephen the Great of Moldavia was said to be a very big fan of Tokay wines.
 He introduced to Moldavia the Kövérszőlő cultivar, that lead to the development of Grasă de Cotnari wine.

 Tokaji has since the 18th century been known as "Vinum Regum, Rex Vinorum" ("Wine of Kings, King of Wines"), an epithet sometimes attributed to King Louis XIV of France.
 In 1703, Francis Rákóczi II, Prince of Transylvania, gave Louis XIV some Tokaji wine from his Tokaj estate as a gift.
 The Tokaji wine was served at the French Royal court at Versailles, where it became known as Tokay.

 Emperor Franz Josef (who was also King of Hungary) had a tradition of sending Queen Victoria Tokaji Aszú wine, as a gift, every year on her birthday, one bottle for every month she had lived, twelve for each year.
 On her eighty-first and final birthday (1900), this totaled an impressive 972 bottles.

 Tokaji wine has received accolades from numerous great writers and composers including Beethoven, Liszt, Schubert, Goethe, Heinrich Heine, Friedrich von Schiller, Bram Stoker, Johann Strauss II, and Voltaire.
 The composer Joseph Haydn's favorite wine was Tokaji.
 Besides Louis XIV, several other European monarchs are known to have been keen consumers of the wine.
 Louis XV and Frederick the Great tried to outdo one another when they treated guests such as Voltaire with Tokaji.
 Napoleon III, the last Emperor of the French, ordered 30–40 barrels of Tokaji at the French Royal Court every year.
-Pope Pius IV.
-(1499–1565) at the Council of Trient in 1562, exclaimed: Summum pontificem talia vina decent!
-(This is the type of wine that should be on the papal table).
+Pope Pius IV (1499–1565) at the Council of Trent in 1562, exclaimed: Summum pontificem talia vina decent!
+(This is the type of wine that should be on the papal table.)
 Gustav III, King of Sweden, loved Tokaji – it has been said he never had any other wine to drink.
 In Russia, customers included Peter the Great and Empress Elizabeth of Russia.
 A newspaper account of the 1933 wedding of Polish president Ignacy Mościcki notes that toasts were made with 250-year-old wines, and goes on to say "The wine, if good, could only have been Essence of Tokay, and the centuries-old friendship between Poland and Hungary would seem to support this conclusion."

-Grand Rabbi Shmuel Schneersohn of Lubavitch was known to drink Kosher Tokaji wines on celebratory occasions, such as on completion of His famous series of discourses titled "Vekocho" in the year 1878.
+Grand Rabbi Shmuel Schneersohn of Lubavitch was known to drink Kosher Tokaji wines on celebratory occasions, such as on completion of his famous series of discourses titled "Vekocho" in the year 1878.